dd010101/vyos-jenkins/readme.md

 ssh-keygen -t ed25519 -C "jenkins"
 ```

-Update authenticated_keys to allow jenkins to log in to itself, something like this:
+Update authenticated_keys to allow Jenkins to log in to itself, something like this:

 ```
 cat ~/.ssh/id_ed25519.pub >> ~/.ssh/authorized_keys